 A close second would be The Protein Works Diet Meal Replacement Extreme because of how they include actual fat burners in the mix, and how the formula has fast and slow-release proteins to help curb your appetite the rest of the day or until your next meal.
 This can avoid snacking and intake of excess calories.

-The Best Meal Replacement Shakes for Energy
+Best for Energy

 The Protein Works Diet Meal Replacement Extreme is the best for energy due to its formula that consists of both fast and slow-release proteins.
 These proteins help maximise the meal replacement shake’s energy boosting effect, extending the energizing feeling throughout the whole day.

-The Best Meal Replacement Shakes for Exercise
+Best for Exercise

 XLS Nutrition Weight Loss Meal Replacement Shake's the best not just because of the formulation, but because of how its also has an easy weight loss plan that definitely wants you to integrate exercise.